 Well, you are in the top tier!
 Well done!

 Now the improvements to your follow back ratio will definitely be marginal.

-After you reach this point, is it better to put your entire effort on crafting some fuck*ng good content!
+After you reach this point, is it better to put your entire effort into crafting some fuck*ng good content!

-Your growth strategy is working like a charm!
+Your Twitter growth hacking strategy is working like a charm!